Rom3oDelta7/LEDManager/README.md

-# LED Library for Arduino IDE
+# LED Manager Library for Arduino IDE
-The LEDManager provides functions to manage solid-color (2-lead) LEDs, as well as 3-color RGB (4-lead) LEDs.
+The LED Manager library provides functions to manage solid-color (2-lead) LEDs, as well as 3-color RGB (4-lead) LEDs.
+LED Manager uses hardware timers for blinking and alternating colors so that LED blinking happens independent of other operations.
+Thus, even if the processor is running code that blocks, the blinking will still occur on schedule.
 Supports ESP8266, Atmel AVR-based platforms (Uno, Mega, Nano, Pro Micro, etc.), and Atmel SAM3X8E ARM Cortex-M3 platforms such as the Due.

 Both common cathode and common anode RGB LEDs are supported.
 For a common cathode LED, the MCU is a current source and you set each pin connected to the R, G, and B leads HIGH to turn them on.
 The LED has a common ground.
 With a common anode LED, the MCU is a current sink.
 You have a common anode that is set to Vcc, and you set each pin connected to the R, G, and B leads LOW to turn the LED on.

 In both cases, be sure to have a current limiting resistor on each of the red, green, and blue lines between the MCU (or ground) and the LED.
 (See [LEDCALC] for an online tool to help you determine the current resistor to use).
-This library is written specifically for the ESP8266 and uses the SDK OS Timer for blinking LEDs.

 This library supersedes the [LED3] library.
 It provides all of the functionality of the [LED3] library plus new features.

-THis library requires the [SysTimer library].
+THis library requires the [SysTimer Library].

 # Programming Interface
 ## Constructors